bettyblocks/native-wasm-components/components/expression/README.md

 # Expression

-Expression component that works similarly to the native function log.
+Expression component that works similarly to the block-store function expression.

 ## Building